Brian-S-Poon/Brian-S-Poon/README.md

 <!-- Software Questionnaire -->
 ### <a href="https://github.com/Brian-S-Poon/Software-Questionnaire">Software Questionnaire</a>
-Built a static webpage in HTML and CSS to gather information from undergraduates on their knowledge of programming languages and framework technologies.
+Built a static webpage in HTML and CSS to gather information from undergraduate students on their knowledge of programming languages and framework technologies.
 Packaged a Dockerfile with Apache HTTP Server and created a Docker image to deploy on Amazon Elastic Container Registry and Microsoft Azure Container Registry.

 <!-- In-flight Rocket Telemetry -->
 ### <a href="https://github.com/Brian-S-Poon/Raspberry-Pi-Pico-Projects/tree/main/Raspberry%20Pi%20Pico%20GT-U7%20GPS%20Module">In-flight Rocket Telemetry</a>